user4815162342/stew-cli/manual.md

 -   `create [docpath] <string>`: Creates a new document relative to the current working document.

--   `move <docpath> <docpath> [string]`: Moves the document specified by the first argument into the document specified by the second.
-Optionally, it will also be renamed with the third argument.
+-   `move [<docpath>] <docpath>`: Moves the document specified by the second argument into the document specified by the first.
+If only one document is specified, it will move that document into the current one.

 -   `rename <docpath> <string>`: Renames the base of the document specified by the first document to the name specified by the second.